2010 Winter Olympics closing ceremony: Television broadcast

 In Australia coverage was carried on the Nine Network and Foxtel.

 In Canada, CTV, Omni Television, Rogers Sportsnet, TSN, RDS and V broadcast the ceremony live.
 However, there were lengthy commercial breaks during the broadcast, one of which excluded the entrance of the Canadian athletes when returning live.
 Furthermore, the Canadian broadcast also omitted the men's 50 km classical cross-country medal ceremony and the subsequent Norwegian national anthem.
 The broadcast was the second-most watched event in Canadian television history, with an estimated 24.5 million people watching some part of the ceremonies (of a population of ~ 34 million).

 In China, CCTV-1 and CCTV-5 broadcast the ceremony.

 In Brazil, only Sportv broadcast the ceremony live.
 Rede Record and Record News broadcast the ceremony 90 minutes after its conclusion, in order not to interfere with its prime-time schedule.

 In Germany, ZDF carried the closing ceremony.
 Because of the time difference, it was 3:30 clock in the morning.

 In Hong Kong, Cable TV Hong Kong broadcast the Closing Ceremony.

 In Mexico, XEIMT-TV Canal 22 broadcast the ceremony live.

 In Norway, NRK broadcast the ceremony live.

 In Russia, Russia 1 broadcast the ceremony live.

-In the UK and Ireland, the BBC and British Eurosport broadcast the Closing Ceremony.
+In the UK, the BBC and British Eurosport broadcast the Closing Ceremony.

 In the United States, NBC broadcast the Closing Ceremony with coverage starting at 7:00 pm EST. NBC abruptly ended Olympic coverage at 10:30 pm EST, to broadcast the debut of The Marriage Ref, and resumed at 11:35 pm EST after late local news.
 This spawned outbursts from upset viewers, especially on Twitter.